Giles314/vscode-vhdl-wave/README.md

 You will need to have [GHDL](https://github.com/ghdl/ghdl/releases) and [GTKWave](http://gtkwave.sourceforge.net/) installed on your system.
 Furthermore both must be set in your environment variables.

+You also need Cologne Chip GateMate Tool Chain to synthetize for this FPGA.
+Refer to the corresponding paragraph below for more details.

 ## Usage

 ### GHDL